How to Make More Money From Your Sell-Out Race

 - Look for cutting costs further through in-kind sponsorship.
 We've written a whole dedicated post on the subject, and really in-kind sponsorship remains a fairly poorly utilized revenue channel for most events.
 Remember: every penny saved is a penny earned, so finding opportunities to cut costs through in-kind deals is a great way to increase your sell-out race's profitability.

 Your start and finish areas can be a goldmine of opportunities for engaging your participants as they sit idly preparing for your race or rest at the end of a long event.
-And many vendors would pay for the privilege of being part of it.

 - Merchandise/vendor stands.
-Smaller sports and sports accessories brands are always keen to set up store on a race site full of qualified potential customers and get their products seen or sampled by the community.
+Sports and sports accessories brands are always keen to set up store on a race site full of qualified potential customers and get their products seen or sampled by the community.
 And they'd be all the more interested in getting a spot in a successful sell-out race like yours.

 - Physio/massage tents.
 Everyone likes a sports massage after a tough race, so making the option available can put a smile on the face of your participants and make you a little bit of money.
 You can either invite a physio practice to set up a tent at your finish area (for a fee) or hire your own independent sports masseurs at an hourly rate and keep any profit.